The Best Pet-Safe Indoor Houseplants for Cats and Dogs

 Also known as a ponytail plant or elephant foot tree, the bottle palm is a frondy and fun addition to any home.
 It’s safe for cats and dogs and is relatively easy to care for indoors.

 Care: Bottle palms can be easily grown in a container as long as you have a sunny spot for them to reside.
-They enjoy up to eight hours of sunlight per day as well as infrequent watering.
-You may also need to wipe dust off of the fronds on occasion using a lightly damp rag.
+They enjoy up to eight hours of sunlight per day and infrequent watering.
+You may also need to occasionally wipe dust off the fronds using a lightly damp rag.

 Christmas cactus

-The Christmas cactus is a non-toxic plant to both cats and dogs and belongs to the succulent family.
-Its name comes from its tendency to bloom in the winter months — usually around Christmas and Easter time — though it requires more frequent watering than a true cactus.[3]
+The Christmas cactus is a nontoxic plant to cats and dogs and belongs to the succulent family.
+Its name comes from its tendency to bloom in the winter months — usually around Christmas and Easter time — though it requires more frequent watering than a true cactus.

 Care: You should only water Christmas cacti when the top third of the soil feels dry.
 When the plant is flowering, it may require more water.
 They like bright, indirect sunlight and rooms with higher humidity, like kitchens or bathrooms.